Bluetooth: Implementation

 Bluetooth operates at frequencies between 2.402 and 2.480 GHz, or 2.400 and 2.4835 GHz, including guard bands 2 MHz wide at the bottom end and 3.5 MHz wide at the top.
 This is in the globally unlicensed (but not unregulated) industrial, scientific and medical (ISM) 2.4 GHz short-range radio frequency band.
 Bluetooth uses a radio technology called frequency-hopping spread spectrum.
 Bluetooth divides transmitted data into packets, and transmits each packet on one of 79 designated Bluetooth channels.
 Each channel has a bandwidth of 1 MHz.
 It usually performs 1600 hops per second, with adaptive frequency-hopping (AFH) enabled.
 Bluetooth Low Energy uses 2 MHz spacing, which accommodates 40 channels.

 Originally, Gaussian frequency-shift keying (GFSK) modulation was the only modulation scheme available.
 Since the introduction of Bluetooth 2.0+EDR, π/4-DQPSK (differential quadrature phase-shift keying) and 8-DPSK modulation may also be used between compatible devices.
 Devices functioning with GFSK are said to be operating in basic rate (BR) mode, where an instantaneous bit rate of 1 Mbit/s is possible.
-The term Enhanced Data Rate (EDR) is used to describe π/4-DPSK (EDR2) and 8-DPSK (EDR3) schemes, each giving 2 and 3 Mbit/s respectively.
-The combination of these (BR and EDR) modes in Bluetooth radio technology is classified as a BR/EDR radio.
+The term Enhanced Data Rate (EDR) is used to describe π/4-DPSK (EDR2) and 8-DPSK (EDR3) schemes, transferring 2 and 3 Mbit/s respectively.

 In 2019, Apple published an extension called HDR which supports data rates of 4 (HDR4) and 8 (HDR8) Mbit/s using π/4-DQPSK modulation on 4 MHz channels with forward error correction (FEC).